MicrosoftDocs/memdocs/memdocs/configmgr/comanage/how-to-monitor.md

 ## WMI device data

-Query the site server's **SMS_Client_ComanagementState** WMI class in the **ROOT\SMS\site_&lt;SITECODE>** namespace.
+Query the **SMS_Client_ComanagementState** WMI class in the **ROOT\SMS\site_&lt;SITECODE>** namespace on the site server.
 You can create custom collections in Configuration Manager, which help determine the status of your co-management deployment.
 For more information on creating custom collections, see [How to create collections](../core/clients/manage/collections/create-collections.md).

 The following fields are available in the WMI class: